What's On in Montreal

 Blue Metropolis (April)

 Also known as The Blue Met, this is Montreal’s international literary festival.
-The festival lasts for five days and attracts writers, actors, journalists and musicians.
+It lasts for five days and attracts writers, actors, journalists and musicians.
 Literature in English, French, Spanish and many other languages can be found, so it is an event not to be missed for expats who miss speaking and reading in their mother tongue.

 Festival Acces Asie (May)